vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 Follow along on Figure 15.4.

-2. Beta-minus (β) decay is a manifestation of the weak nuclear force, in which a neutron within the nucleus converts to a proton, and in the process spits out an electron (β particle, really just e-) to conserve total electric charge, and a neutrino- which we will ignore.[^11] The mass number, A is unchanged, but N goes down one and Z goes up one (gaining a proton and losing a neutron).
+2. Beta-minus (β) decay is a manifestation of the weak nuclear force, in which a neutron within the nucleus converts to a proton, and in the process spits out an electron (β particle, really just e-) to conserve total electric charge, and a neutrinowhich we will ignore.[^11] The mass number, A is unchanged, but N goes down one and Z goes up one (gaining a proton and losing a neutron).
 Thus on the chart of nuclides the motion is one left, one up.
 It's like a chess move (Figure 15.7);

 [^11]: Perhaps it is fair to ignore neutrinos since they ignore us.
 Neutrinos interact so infrequently with matter that a neutrino could fly through light years of rocky (Earth-like) material before being expected to hit something (interact).
 This extreme non-interactivity earns it the title of "ghost" particle.